andrius/alpine-ruby/README.md

 Ruby Docker image
 =================

-The smallest Docker image with Ruby.
+The smallest Docker image with Ruby, is based on Alpine Linux image, which is only a 5MB image.
+It does only have ruby and bundler (except image with `tiny` tag).

 Total size of this image is only: